Ginger Snaps Baking Affairs

 banana cake slice sitting on a place just begging to be eaten

 If you made this recipe, please leave a comment and star rating below.
 I love hearing from you!
+Also, please tag me on Instagram and check out my Pinterest for even more recipe ideas.

-Also, please share a photo with me of your creation on either Facebook, Instagram, or Pinterest.
 It brings me so much joy to see you make my recipes. 🙂

-Other Cake Recipes To Try:
+More Cake Recipes

-• Funfetti Cake
+• Strawberry Banana Cake

 One Layer Banana Cake

-Karissa Parrish (Ginger Snap)
+Karissa Parrish

-This simple One Layer Banana Cake is soft, moist, and is the most perfect dessert that utilizes your overripe bananas.
+This simple one layer banana cake is soft, moist, and is the most perfect dessert that utilizes your overripe bananas.
 Topped off with a dreamy cream cheese frosting, you'll love making this one layer cake over and over again!

-5 from 1 vote
+5 from 5 votes

 Print Recipe Pin Recipe

-Prep Time 10 mins
+Prep Time 10 minutes mins

-Cook Time 25 mins
+Cook Time 25 minutes mins

-Total Time 35 mins
+Total Time 35 minutes mins

 Course Dessert